-At the date of authorisation of these financial statements, the following relevant Standards were in issue but effective on annual periods beginning on or after the respective dates as indicated:
+At the date of authorisation of these financial statements, the following relevant Standards and Interpretations were in issue but effective on annual period on or after the respective dates as indicated:

-- IAS 1 Presentation of financial statements Amendments regarding the definition of material (effective January 1, 2020) - IAS 1 Presentation of financial statements Amendments regarding the classification of liabilities (effective January 1, 2022) - IAS 8 Accounting policies, Changes in Accounting Estimates and Errors Amendments regarding the definition of material (effective January 1, 2020) - IAS 39 Financial Instruments: Recognition and Measurement Amendments regarding pre-replacement issues in the context of the IBOR reform (effective January 1, 2020). - IFRS 7 Financial Instruments: Disclosures Amendments regarding pre-replacement issues in the context of the IBOR reform (effective January 1, 2020) - IFRS 9 Financial Instruments Amendments regarding pre-replacement issues in the context of the IBOR reform (effective January 1, 2020)
+- IAS 1 Presentation of Financial Statements Amendments regarding classification of liabilities (effective 1 January 2023) - IAS 1 Presentation of Financial Statements Amendment to defer the effective date of the January 2020 amendments (effective 1 January 2023) - IAS 1 Presentation of Financial Statements Amendment regarding the disclosure of accounting policies (effective 1 January 2023) - IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Amendment regarding the definition of accounting estimates (effective 1 January 2023) - IAS 37 Provisions, Contingent Liabilities and Contingent Assets Amendments regarding the costs to include when assessing whether a contract is onerous (effective 1 January 2022).

+Notes to Financial Statments

+2. Application of new and revised international financial reporting standards (Continued)

+2.2 New and revised Standards in issue but not yet effective (Continued)

+IAS 39 Financial Instruments: Recognition and Measurement Amendments regarding replacement issues in the context of the IBOR reform (effective 1 January 2021)

+IFRS 7 Financial Instruments: Disclosures - Amendments regarding replacement issues in the context of the IBOR reform (effective 1 January 2021)

+IFRS 9 Financial Instruments - Amendments resulting from Annual Improvements to IFRS Standards 2018-2020 (fees in the '10 per cent' test for derecognition of financial liabilities) (effective 1 January 2022)

+IFRS 9 Financial Instruments - Amendments regarding replacement issues in the context of the IBOR reform (effective 1 January 2021)

-The directors anticipate that these amendments will be applied in the Company's financial statements at the above effective dates in future periods.
+The directors anticipate that these amendments will be applied in the Company's financial statements for the annual periods beginning on the respective dates as indicated above.
 The directors have not yet assessed the potential impact of the application of these amendments.